Yellow Earth: Historical background and cultural depiction

-Revolutionary filmmaking technique

-According to the Chinese CCTV review of Yellow Earth, this film illustrates the helplessness of the people living amongst the feudal society.
-Unlike films in the previous generation, this film marks the beginning of a new way of filmmaking - composed of many static, extreme long shots.
-This new way of filmmaking emphasizes a lonely and powerless mood, that human beings are too small and weak amongst the great yellow earth.
-This is just like how difficult it is to bring the Shaanxi people out of poverty and feudal customs.

 Background of the film production

 The film was produced in 1984 when Chen Kaige was in the Shaanxi film industry.
 The film illustrated a strong poetic mood.
 Chen Kaige had said in an interview that he would not be able to make a film like Yellow Earth again.
 Specifically, he explains, the film is made when Chen Kaige can intimately get in contact with Shaanxi people's life in the particular time point.
 At the time the film was produced, new knowledge was rushing into the country, and women gained more freedom in the new society.
 Yet, the battle between the new and the old society is ongoing.
 The film portrays that people from the old time have already been accustomed to feudal ideologies.
 Even though they know there are new things coming out in the world, they think they are too poor to change anything.
 In other words, many people from the old feudal society in Shaanxi have already given up the search for hope and change.
 Change is luxurious and almost impossible to get under the poor and dry environment in Shaanxi.
-Cuiqiao is a transitional character between the old feudal society in Shaanxi and the new era of China.
+Cui Qiao is a transitional character between the old feudal society in Shaanxi and the new era of China.

 Political events

-The film is set in 1937.